shikokuchuo/mirai/README.md

 未来 みらい mirai is Japanese for ‘future’.

-Extremely simple and lightweight method for concurrent / parallel code execution, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.
+Extremely simple and lightweight method for parallelism and concurrent code execution, locally or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.

 Whilst frameworks for parallelisation exist for R, {mirai} is designed for simplicity.